What is ‘Mentoring’ and How Can it Support Your Autistic Young Person?

 DSA Mentor: Someone who is able to work with university students via their Disabled Students’ Allowance.

 Autism Mentor: Sometimes used to describe an individual who supports Autistic people and/or their family.
+We find this one indicates the person or organisation is rooted in the medical model of autism though so it’s worth having a dig around to find out their perspective.

 Autistic Mentor: Implying the Mentor is Autistic (like we are at GROVE).